SofiaToropainen/Chore-Application/README.md

 - You can test the app on a physical device or an emulator.

 **Note!**
-The application requires Internet-connection because it uses Firebase Authentication and Firebase Data Storage.
+The application requires internet connection because it uses Firebase Authentication and Firebase Data Storage.
-If testing on an emulator, use one that supports Google Play services and has Internet access.
+If testing on an emulator, use one that supports Google Play services and has internet access.
 - For example: Pixel 4 API 33.

+# Usage
+1. Sign up
+- Register a new account or log in with an existing one.

+2. Join or create a family code
+- If a family member has already created a family code, use it to join the family.
+- Otherwise, create your own family code and share it with your family members.

+3. Add a new chore
+- Add a chore to the list (if it does not exist already).
+- Name the chore and set a fixed number of points.

+4. Add a completed chore
+- Choose the chore you have completed from the spinner.
+- Add the minutes used to complete it.
+- Press the "Add" button.

+5. View statistics
+- Tap the "Statistics" button.
+- Choose whether to see data from the past week or from the entire usage history.

+6. Log out
+- Log out when finished.

+# Author
+Created by Sofia Toropainen in 2025.